abdullahahmadd/world-top-banks-etl/README.md

-ETL Pipeline: World’s Largest Banks Data Processing IBM Data Engineering Specialization – Portfolio Project
+# ETL Pipeline: World’s Largest Banks Data Processing
+### IBM Data Engineering Specialization – Portfolio Project

-This project demonstrates a complete Extract, Transform, Load (ETL) workflow using Python, web scraping, data cleaning, currency conversion, structured logging, and database loading.
-The goal is to extract the top 10 largest banks in the world by market capitalization (USD), transform the values into GBP, EUR, and INR, and load the processed data into CSV and a SQLite database.
+This project demonstrates a complete Extract, Transform, Load (ETL) workflow using Python.
+The objective is to extract the top 10 largest banks by market capitalization (USD), transform the data into GBP, EUR, and INR using the provided exchange_rate.csv file, and load the processed data into both CSV and SQLite database formats.
+A detailed process log is also maintained throughout execution.

+---

-📌 Project Objectives
+## Project Objectives

-Extract market capitalization data for the world’s top banks from an archived web source.
+- Extract market capitalization data from an archived web source.

-Clean and structure the raw data into a pandas DataFrame.
+- Clean and format the raw HTML table data.

-Convert market capitalization from USD → GBP, EUR, INR using exchange_rate.csv.
+- Convert USD market capitalization values to GBP, EUR, and INR.

-Load the final dataset into:

-A CSV file

-A SQLite database (Banks.db)
+- Save the transformed data into a CSV file and SQLite database.

-Maintain execution history using a detailed code_log.txt.
+- Maintain process history through a structured log file (code_log.txt).

-Present the project as a real-world portfolio ETL pipeline.
+- Present the project as a reproducible ETL pipeline.

+---

-🛠 Tech Stack
+## Tech Stack

-Python
+- Python

-BeautifulSoup (bs4) — Web scraping
+- BeautifulSoup (bs4)

-Requests — Data extraction
+- Requests

-Pandas / NumPy — Data transformation

-SQLite3 — Database creation & loading
+- Pandas
+- NumPy
+- SQLite3

-Google Colab — Development environment
+- Google Colab

-Markdown + GitHub — Documentation & portfolio presentation
+- GitHub

+---

-📂 Repository Structure
+## Repository Structure

 world-top-banks-etl/
 │
 ├── Data/
 │ ├── exchange_rate.csv
 │ ├── Largest_banks_data.csv
 │ └── Banks.db
 │
 ├── Notebook/
 │ └── world_top_banks.ipynb
 │
 ├── Results/
 │ ├── extract.png
 │ ├── transform.png
 │ ├── save_csv.png
 │ ├── queries_results.png
 │ ├── files_log.png
 │ └── etl_process_log.png
 │
 ├── code_log.txt
 └── README.md

+yaml
+Copy code

+---

-🔄 ETL Workflow Overview
+## ETL Workflow

-1️⃣ Extract
+### 1. Extract

-Scrape table under "By market capitalization" from the archived Wikipedia page.
+- Scraped the necessary data from the “By market capitalization” table available on an archived Wikipedia page.

-Clean text, remove footnotes, parse numbers, and select top 10 rows.
+- Cleaned text values, removed non-numeric characters, and selected the top 10 banks based on market cap in USD.

-2️⃣ Transform
+### 2. Transform

-Load exchange rate CSV

-Convert MC_USD_Billion to:

-MC_GBP_Billion

-MC_EUR_Billion

-MC_INR_Billion
+- Loaded exchange rates from exchange_rate.csv.
+- Calculated market capitalization in GBP, EUR, and INR.

-Round values to 2 decimal places
+- Rounded transformed values to two decimal places.

-Reorder final columns
+- Reordered DataFrame columns to match project requirements.

-3️⃣ Load
+### 3. Load

-Save transformed dataset to Largest_banks_data.csv
+- Saved the final DataFrame to Largest_banks_data.csv.

-Load final table into Banks.db under table name Largest_banks
+- Loaded the processed data into Banks.db under the table name Largest_banks.

-4️⃣ Logging
+### 4. Logging

-Each major step writes an entry to code_log.txt in the format:
+Each major step of the ETL workflow writes a timestamped entry to code_log.txt using the format:

-YYYY-MM-DD HH:MM:SS : <status message>
+YYYY-MM-DD HH:MM:SS : <message>

+yaml
+Copy code

+---

-▶️ How to Run the Project
+## How to Run the Project

-Open the notebook:
+1. Open the notebook file located at:
 Notebook/world_top_banks.ipynb

+yaml
+Copy code
-Run all cells top to bottom in Google Colab.
+2. Run all cells sequentially in Google Colab.

-Make sure exchange_rate.csv is located inside the Data folder.
+3. Ensure exchange_rate.csv is available in the Data directory.

-Outputs will appear in the Data folder and logs in the repo root.
+4. Outputs and logs will be generated in their respective folders.

-📸 Results & Screenshots
+---

+## Results and Evidence
-Screenshots of extraction, transformation, saving, SQL outputs, and logs are available in the Results/ directory.
+All screenshots showing the extraction, transformation, CSV creation, SQL queries, and logging have been stored in the Results directory for verification.

-These help demonstrate work for peer review and portfolio presentation.
+---

-📘 Key Skills Demonstrated
+## Skills Demonstrated

-Web scraping using BeautifulSoup
+- Web scraping

-ETL Pipeline development

-Data cleaning & transformation
+- Data cleaning and transformation

-Working with external CSV sources
+- ETL pipeline development

-SQL database creation & loading
+- SQL database creation and querying
+- Using Python libraries for automation

-Structured logging for ETL processes
+- Structured logging

-Organizing a project for real-world portfolios
+- Project organization and documentation

-Git & GitHub best practices
+- Git and GitHub version control

+---

-🎯 About This Project
+## About This Project

-This project was completed as part of the IBM Data Engineering Specialization and uploaded to GitHub as a portfolio project to demonstrate practical ETL development capability using Python and SQL.
+This ETL project was completed as part of the IBM Data Engineering Specialization.

-⭐ If you like this project

-Feel free to star ⭐ the repo or connect with me on LinkedIn!
+It has been structured and documented to serve as a portfolio project sho